OSVVM/OsvvmLibraries/README.md

 powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.

-## OSVVM is the #1 VHDL Verification Methodology
-According to the [2018 Wilson Verification Survey](https://blogs.mentor.com/verificationhorizons/blog/2019/01/15/part-6-the-2018-wilson-research-group-functional-verification-study/), OSVVM is the:
- - #1 VHDL Verification Methodology
- - #1 FPGA Verification Methodology in Europe (ahead of SystemVerilog + UVM)

 ## The OSVVM Verification Script Library
 The [OSVVM Verification Script Library](https://github.com/osvvm/OSVVM-Scripts) provides a simple way to build the OSVVM libraries.